AndrasKovacs/staged/icfp24paper/supplement/README.md

    track computation and value types.
 - `agda-opsem`: formalizes a syntax and operational semantics for the object theory and develops some basic metatheory for it.
+- `agda-ifip-tailcall`: not discussed in the paper.
+Extends `agda-cftt` with monadic tail calls and effectful streams.

 In each folder, build instructions and further documentation can be found in the local README-s and the source files.